 Exports for management groups of other subscription types aren't supported.

-- Create a management group and assign subscriptions to it.
+- If haven't already created a management group, create one group and assign subscriptions to it.

 - Create an export at the scope to get cost management data for the subscriptions in the management group.

 You can easily verify that your Cost Management data is being collected and view the exported CSV file using Azure Storage Explorer.

 In the export list, select the storage account name.
 On the storage account page, select Open in Explorer.
 If you see a confirmation box, select Yes to open the file in Azure Storage Explorer.

 In Storage Explorer, navigate to the container that you want to open and select the folder corresponding to the current month.
 A list of CSV files is shown.
 Select one and then select Open.

 The file opens with the program or application that's set to open CSV file extensions.
 Here's an example in Excel.

 You can also download the exported CSV file in the Azure portal.
 The following steps explain how to find it from cost analysis.